dongido001/challenges/README.md

 # challenges
-This Repository contains most of the programming challenges i solved
+This Repository contains most of the programming challenges I solved.